Teemu Suninen is a Finnish rally driver who currently competes with Malcolm Wilson's M-Sport Ford WRT in the FIA World Rally Championship.

 M-Sport retained both Elfyn Evans and Teemu Suninen for the 2019 WRC season.
 Teemu stayed in the #3 Ford Fiesta WRC and opened a season with 11th place at Rallye Monte-Carlo.

 After spending four seasons with Miko Markkula, he changed a co-driver and started the season with Marko Salminen sitting next to him.
-Another change followed after seven rounds when experienced Jarmo Lehtinen joined Teemu as new nevigator.
+Another change followed after seven rounds when experienced Jarmo Lehtinen joined Teemu as new navigator.
 They immediately gained success, climbing to a podium at Rally Italia Sardegna.
 Suninen finished the season ninth in the points.